 Know your offerings

 Sponsors aren’t going to part with their cash without good reason, so expect to be asked plenty of questions.
 Make sure you’re prepared by knowing the ins and outs of your event.
-Go through every intricate detail of the event, covering everything from who your attendees are to your event brand and make sure to pay particular attention to the virtual space.
+Go through every intricate detail, covering everything from who your attendees are to your event brand and make sure to pay particular attention to the virtual space.

 The more you know about your online event and the offerings available to sponsors, the easier it is to identify and pitch your event to the types of companies that are closely aligned with your brand.
 In the long run, this is going to save you valuable time and bring better results.